-Table 8 illustrates the relative significance of market risks on the Society's Own Funds as at 31 December 2022.
+Table 8 illustrates the relative significance of market risks on the Society's Own Funds as at 31 December 2023.
 The effect is before any additional management action is applied.
 The analysis is broken down by the impact of changes in the following market movements: interest rates, equity values, credit spreads and currency risk.

-Table 8: Impact on own funds arising from changes in the market movements, as at 31 December 2022 Market move- ment Sensitivity Estimated impact on Interest rates Regulatory Insurance interest rate up stress (1,381) Equities Regulatory Insurance stress: 39% fall (3,313) Credit spreads Regulatory Insurance stress (1,364) Currency risk Regulatory Insurance stress (1,049)
+Table 8: Impact on own funds arising from changes in the market movements, as at 31 December 2023 Estimated impact on Market movement Sensitivity Own Funds £'000s Interest rates Regulatory Insurance interest rate up stress (1,564) Equities Regulatory Insurance stress: 39% fall (3,830) Credit spreads Regulatory Insurance stress (2,413) Currency risk Regulatory Insurance stress (1,445)